-What hubodometer fits your bearings?
+What Hub odometer fits your bearings?

 Select your tyre size for configuration.

-How to Program your Bluetooth hubodometer
+How to Program your Bluetooth Hubodometer

-Program the hubodometer revolutions per kilometre for the tyre size available from the above links.
+Program the Hubodometer revolutions per kilometre for the tyre size available from the above links.

-The how to program the hubodometer sheet is available for download and printing by clicking this – link.
+The how to program the Hubodometer sheet is available for download and printing by clicking this link.

-The app allows you to set and reset your hubodometer.
+The app allows you to set and reset your Hubodometer.
 It does not record kilometres.

+Some hub bosses can vary by as much as 0.2mm.
 This variation in some manufacturers hub sizes can cause a loose-fitting bearing buddy.

-A good start for your logbook caravan servicing would be
+A good start for your logbook caravan servicing would be:

-- 500 kilometre after taking delivery.
+- Five hundred kilometres after taking delivery.

-- 5000-kilometres on the highway or 1000 kilometres offroad.
+- 5000-kilometres on the highway or 1000 kilometres off-road.